slurdge/goeland/README.md

 filters = ["first(3)"]
 ```

-The available filters are as follows:
+The available filters are as follows, full documentation is in [filters.md](documentation/filters.md)

 * none: Removes all entries
 * all: Default, include all entries